manthan2305/2025/_posts/2025-04-28-distill-example.md

 ---
 layout: distill
 title: "The Compositional Leap: Generative AI in Design Innovation"
-description: The paper "Compositional Generative Inverse Design" introduces CinDM, a novel framework for inverse design using diffusion models.
-By composing generative models for system subcomponents, CinDM achieves superior generalization to complex, out-of-distribution designs.
-It demonstrates effectiveness in tasks like N-body interactions and multi-airfoil optimization, paving the way for innovative, scalable engineering solutions.
+description: A review of the paper "Compositional Generative Inverse Design" by Wu et at (ICLR 2024)
 date: 2024-11-18
 future: true
 htmlwidgets: true